Association for Library Service to Children

-The Association for Library Service to Children (ALSC) is a division of the American Library Association, and it is the world's largest organization dedicated to library service to children.
-Its members are dedicated to creating a better future for children through libraries.
+The Association for Library Service to Children (ALSC) is a division of the American Library Association.

-ALSC has over 4,000 members, including children's and youth librarians, experts in children's literature, publishers, education and library school faculty members, and other adults committed to library services for young people.
-The Association has nearly 60 active committees and task forces that carry out its work, including developing programs for youth, publishing resources and journals for youth librarians, and evaluating and awarding media for children.
+ALSC has over 4,000 members, including children, experts in children's literature, publishers, faculty members, and other adults.
+The Association has nearly 60 active committees and task forces, including programs for youth, publishing resources and journals, evaluating and awarding media for children.

 ALSC sets standards for library services to children through regular updates to its "Competencies for Librarians Serving Children in Public Libraries."
-The most recent competencies, adopted in 2015, emphasize seven core areas of competence, including services, programs, outreach, collection development, and administrative practices that contribute to high-quality library services for youth.
+The most recent competencies which was adopted in 2015, emphasized seven core areas of competence, including; services, programs, outreach, collection development, and administrative practices.

-Major initiatives

-The Association of Library Service to Children supports five major initiatives focused on continuing education for children's librarians; enhanced library services and programming for children aged 0–14 years; and collaboration with other agencies serving youth.

-El Día de los Niños/El Día de los Libros (Children's Day/Book Day)

-El día de los niños/El día de los libros (Children's Day/Book Day), commonly known as Día or Diversity in Action, is an ongoing celebration of children, families, and reading that culminates yearly on April 30.
-Día was created by author/illustrator Pat Mora in collaboration with REFORMA.

-Babies Need Words Every Day

-As part of their commitment to bridging the 30 million word gap, ALSC created colorful posters and booklists designed to be hung in accessible public spaces, such as bathroom changing tables and on buses, to inform parents of ways to read, talk, sing, and play with their babies.
-Posters are available to print for free in both English and Spanish.

-Every Child Ready to Read @ your library

-Every Child Ready to Read @ your library, commonly abbreviated as ECRR, is a parent education program designed by ALSC and the Public Library Association.
-The initiative focuses on the development of early literacy skills in children ages 0–5.
-Many storytimes and other early childhood programs in libraries across the world incorporate research and practices from ECRR.
-The ECRR toolkit is designed to help librarians teach parents that early literacy begins at home and is taught by parents.
-The toolkit was revised in 2011.

 Media mentorship

 In 2015, the ALSC Board accepted a white paper titled "Media Mentorship in Libraries Serving Youth".
 This paper outlines the role of librarians and other library staff who serve youth and families with particular regard to materials and practices surrounding digital media.